 Nonviolent conflict is a way for people to fight for rights, freedom, justice, self-determination, and accountable government, through the use of civil resistance - including tactics such as strikes, boycotts, protests, and civil disobedience.
 Learn more...

-Reverend James Lawson organized and led one of the most effective campaigns of nonviolent civil resistance in the 20th century: the Nashville lunch counter sit-ins for the US Civil Rights Movement.
-Drawing strategic lessons from this and numerous other past and contemporary nonviolent civil resistance movements, the James Lawson Institute will engage participants in depth about a wide variety of aspects of organizing and activism in North America.
-Topics to be discussed include:
+In the 1960s, the Reverend James Lawson organized and led one of the most effective campaigns of nonviolent civil resistance in the 20th century: the Nashville lunch counter sit-ins for the US Civil Rights Movement.
+In the years that followed he was involved in strategic planning of numerous other major campaigns and actions and was called “the mind of the movement” and "the leading theorist and strategist of nonviolence in the world" by Dr. Martin Luther King, Jr. The James Lawson Institute (JLI) looks at these past movements, and numerous contemporary ones around the world, from a strategic perspective, and engages participants in depth about a wide variety of aspects of organizing and activism in North America.
+The deadline to apply is April 13, 2014.

 Get up-to-date, nonviolent conflict news stories from around the world delivered to your inbox twice a week.

 Get access to all of ICNC's educational and research materials, information on its latest activities and news on nonviolent conflicts and struggles around the world.